 From the existing box, take the knockout out of the bottom of the box.
 Feed a fish tape or a scrap piece of wire through the hole until you see it in the opening that you cut below.
 Attach the Romex to it with electrical tape and pull it through the hole in the box.
 Attach the lock nut and secure it with a tap on a screwdriver.

 Take a tape measure and measure the top of the existing outlet.
 Now mark the new outlet the same.
-Use a pencil and a level to align and mark the new cut-in box.Continue to 9 of 14 below.
+Use a pencil and a level to align and mark the new cut-in box.

 Using the drywall saw, cut the drywall and remove the scrap.
-Knock the bottom knockout out of the cut-in box, so that you'll be able to insert the wire.
+Knock out the bottom knockout of the cut-in box, so that you'll be able to insert the wire.
 Now, install the box and tighten the side straps or add Madison straps to hold the box in place.

-Feed Wire to Cut-in BoxFeed a fish tape or a scrap piece of wire through the hole until you see it in the opening that you cut below.
+Feed a fish tape or a scrap piece of wire through the hole until you see it in the opening that you cut below.
 Attach the Romex to it with electrical tape and pull it through the hole in the box.
 Attach the lock nut and secure it with a tap on a screwdriver.
 Your box may have its own wire strap.
-If so, tighten it once the wire is pulled at least six inches into the box.
+If so, tighten it once the wire is pulled at least 6 inches into the box.

 Connect the New Outlet

 Strip the outer coating from the Romex and strip the black and white wires about 3/4 inch.
-Bend a half moon and wrap the black wire clockwise around the brass colored screw.
-The white wire is next and it is attached similarly, only to the silver colored screw.
+Bend a half-moon and wrap the black wire clockwise around the brass-colored screw.
+The white wire is next and it is attached similarly, only to the silver-colored screw.
 The bare copper wire connects to the green screw.
 Tuck the wires into the box and screw the outlet into the box.
-Install the cover plate and you're finished with this outlet.Continue to 13 of 14 below.
+Install the cover plate and you're finished with this outlet.

-Connect Existing Outlet
+Connect the Existing Outlet

 The existing outlet will need a pigtail connection.
 This involves cutting scrap pieces of the three colored wires and attaching one end to the outlet and the other to the two pieces of Romex.
 Find out how to attach a pigtail.